Revealed Preference Analysis Under Limited Attention: Experimental Application

-Table \ref{tab:PassRates} presents the goodness of fit results.
-Each row corresponds to the minimal bound on the cardinality of the consideration set used for the theory.
-The second column presents the pass rates; that is, the share of the subjects who pass the test for each theory.
+Table \ref{tab:PassRates} presents the descriptive power of different orders of CLA.
+Each row corresponds to an attention floor.
+The second column presents the pass rates; that is, the share of the subjects who pass the test for each order of the theory.
 We see that all subjects are consistent with the first-order CLA model (\cite{masatlioglu2012revealed}) and, 99\% are with the second-order CLA model (one comparison).
-Numbers start dropping rapidly the larger the threshold on the minimum size of the attention is, going all the way down to 33\% for the case of full attention ($|\Gamma|\ge 8$).
+Numbers start dropping rapidly as the attention span grows, going all the way down to 33\% for the case of full attention ($|\Gamma|\ge 8$).

-Given that different tests impose different restrictions, we need to control for the \say{power} of the test.
-In words, we need to establish the probability that a random set of choices would look consistent with a theory.
-We consider two standard power tests in the literature: Bronars’ power \citep[see][]{bronars1987power} and bootstrap power.
+Given that different tests impose different restrictions, we need to identify the \say{power} of the test.
+In words, we need to establish the probability that a random data set is consistent with $k^{th}$-order CLA model.
+We consider two standard power tests in the literature: Bronars’ power \citep[see][]{bronars1987power} and bootstrap power \citep[see][]{andreoni2013power}.
 The difference between these tests is the distributional assumption on the random choice.
-Bronars' power assumes that the choices are taken according to a uniform distribution among all available options.
-Bootstrap power uses the observed empirical distribution of choices to generate random subjects.
-To compute each of these power indices, we generate 1000 random subjects and estimate their pass rate.
-We observe that 96\% of random Bronars subjects and 88\% of random bootstrap are consistent with the first-order CLA model.
-Note that the change moving from the first order to the second is drastic as the number of random consistent subjects drops from 88-96\% to 35-46\% with further dropping to 17-24\% assuming $|\Gamma|\ge 3$.
-Starting with $\vert \Gamma \vert \ge 6$ none of the random subjects are passing the tests, showing that at this point our test becomes powerful enough to exclude the false positives.
+Bronars' power creates random choice according to a uniform distribution among all available options.
+Bootstrap power uses the distribution of observed choice to generate random data set To compute each of these power indices, we generate 1000 random subjects and estimate their pass rate.
+We observe that 96\% of random Bronars subjects and 88\% of random bootstrap ones are consistent with the first-order CLA model.
+Note that the change moving from the first-order to the second is drastic as the number of random subjects consistent with the model drops from 88-96\% to 35-46\% with further dropping to 17-24\% for $|\Gamma|\ge 3$.
+Starting with $\vert \Gamma \vert \ge 6$ none of the random subjects are passing the tests, showing that at this point our test becomes powerful enough to exclude \textit{false positives}.
 However, we do see that the pass rates among real subjects are also going quite low at this point.